-Every 3R park will come up on a 100-acre plot beyond a radius of 10km from the municipal boundary.
+Every 3R park will come upon a 100-acre plot beyond a radius of 10km from the municipal boundary.
 These parks shall have a buffer area that’s at least 100 meters wide.
-They’ll have compound walls of sufficient height and the buffer zone will be earmarked for the forest department to plant trees having dense green foliage.
-The small-scale recycling, segregating and reuse units that are functioning in the city will be relocated to these parks.
-Segregation, waste-to-energy plants, composting units, bio mechanisation plants, incinerators, briquette plants, e-waste processing units, paper, plastic, glass, rubber, metal recycling units, effluent treatment plants will be set up in these parks.
+They’ll have compound walls of sufficient height, and the buffer zone will be earmarked for the forest department to plant trees having dense green foliage.
+The small-scale recycling, segregating, and reuse units functioning in the city will be relocated to these parks.
+Segregation, waste-to-energy plants, composting units, bio mechanization plants, incinerators, briquette plants, e-waste processing units, paper, plastic, glass, rubber, metal recycling units, effluent treatment plants will be set up in these parks.

 READ ALSO :

 - Hitachi Systems Micro Clinic unveils software to cut printing costs